-Maker Faire Meridian is Mississippi and Alabama’s great “Show and Tell” event will be held on April 1-2, 2023 at historic Soule’ Steam Feed Works, America’s last steam engine factory.
+Maker Faire Meridian is Mississippi and Alabama’s great “Show and Tell” event will be held on April 6, 2024 at The Industrial Museum @ Soule’ Steam Feed Works, America’s last steam engine factory.
 This event attracts a great number of Makers and visitors from around the region.
-The Mississippi Industrial Heritage Museum, in partnership with MAKE: Community, will host the Eighth Annual Maker Faire Meridian — a one of a kind event in Meridian, Mississippi.
-For the last eight years, the Maker Faire has been a great success and has featured makers from around the region.
+The Museum, in partnership with MAKE: Community, will host Maker Faire Meridian — a one of a kind event in Meridian, Mississippi.
+For the last nine years, the Maker Faire has been a great success and has featured makers from around the region.
 Makers ranged from Virtual 3-D sculpting and printing to sewing to letterpress printing.
-Last year more than 34 makers shared what they were doing with an enthusiastic crowd of visitors aged 4 to 91.
+Last year more than 30 makers shared what they were doing with an enthusiastic crowd of visitors aged 4 to 90.

 Who are Makers?
 Tech enthusiasts, crafters, educators, tinkerers, hobbyists, engineers, science clubs, authors, artists, students, and entrepreneurs are all considered Makers.
 Maker Faires give Makers the opportunity to come together to show their projects and to talk about what they have learned.
 This community-based learning event inspires everyone to become a Maker, and connect with people and projects in their local community.
 Yet, Maker Faire is a “fair” — fun, engaging, and exciting.

 We invite local youth organizations to join in the fun at Maker Faire Meridian.
-Some of the nationally organized groups that participate at Maker Faires around the world include 4-H, FIRST Robotics, Girl Scouts, Boy Scouts, Boys & Girls Clubs, YMCA and YWCA.
+Some of the nationally organized groups that participate at Maker Faires around the world include 4-H, Future Farmers of America, FIRST Robotics, Girl Scouts, Boy Scouts, Boys & Girls Clubs, YMCA and YWCA.

 Schools, especially those with educational programs in Engineering, Art, Science and Crafts from pre-K to college, should consider signing up as makers at this event.
 This an excellent opportunity to show the community what students are learning and creating in school.